edsjunior/MagniFinanceTestMVC/README.md

 ### Instructions

-- execute in Package Manager Console:
 - Build solution
+- Execute in Package Manager Console:
   - Update-Database in project MagniFinanceTest.Infrastructure.Data
 - Using (localdb)\MSSQLLocalDB
 ### Possible errors
 - When use Visual Studio 2019 first build maybe show the error:
   - Could not find a part of the path … bin\roslyn\csc.exe